Xe/site/blog/my-wireguard-setup-2021-02-06.markdown

 has removed so much manual process from my Wireguard networks it's not even funny.
 I was a Tailscale user before I was a Tailscale employee.</small>

+[Is it really a good idea to include those Wireguard public keys in a public git repo like that?](conversation://Mara/hmm)

+They are _public_ keys, however I have no idea if it really is a good idea or not.
+It hasn't gotten me hacked yet (as far as I'm aware), so there's probably not much of a practical issue.

+My logic behind making my NixOS config repo a public one is to act as an example for others to take inspiration from.
+I also wanted to make it harder for me to let the config drift.
+It also gives me a bunch of fodder for this blog.

 ---

 This is basically what my setup has turned into.
 It's super easy to manage now.